1. Get a California Private Investigator license application.

 The two hardest parts: documenting your experience per BSIS requirements, and choosing a business name that will be approved by BSIS.

---You must use their 2-page form known as 'Certificate In Support Of Experience'.
+--You must use their 2-page experience form.

 --Someone other than you must attest (sign their signature) to you having the experience.